appsinacup/godot-rapier-physics-docs/docs/documentation/project-settings.md

 ![settings](/img/project-settings/settings.png)

-There are also 2 presets available, one for **Performance** and one for **Stability**.
-They both set some settings that improve one or the other.
+There are also 2 presets available, one for **Performance** and one for **Stability**, plus **Custom**. **Stability is the default.**

+The preset is authoritative: while it is set to Performance or Stability, it decides the four settings it covers (*Num Internal Pgs Iterations*, *Num Internal Stabilization Iterations*, *Contact Damping Ratio*, *Contact Natural Frequency*) and editing those individually has no effect.
+Select **Custom** to control them yourself.

+Stability is the default because Rapier's own values leave a large pile creeping: a 1596-box pyramid needs about 8 seconds before every body in the island is quiet enough to sleep, and until the last one is, none of them sleep.
+Stability brings that to about 3 seconds, for roughly 12% more step time.

 ## Solver

-- **Num Internal Pgs Iterations**: Number of internal Project Gauss Seidel (PGS) iterations run at each solver iteration (default: 1).
+- **Num Internal Pgs Iterations**: Number of internal Project Gauss Seidel (PGS) iterations run at each solver iteration (default: 4 with the Stability preset, 1 with Performance).
-- **Num Internal Stabilization Iterations**: The number of stabilization iterations run at each solver iterations (default: 1).
+- **Num Internal Stabilization Iterations**: The number of stabilization iterations run at each solver iterations (default: 4 with the Stability preset, 1 with Performance).
 - **Num Iterations**: The number of solver iterations run by the constraints solver for calculating forces (default: 4).
   Higher values produce more accurate and stable simulations at the cost of performance.
   - 4 (default): Good balance for most games